Must I Schedule in Advance?

 Some of these variables are only available in Percona Server, so it is fine if they don't get set.

 Once you have one hour or 1GB (whichever is first) of data, set the values back to their defaults and save the file off.
 Please upload the log to our sftp or another secure location, after compression, and provide it to our consultants.

-It may be good to do this on both a master and a read slave.
+It may be good to do this on both a source and a read replica.

 Note: When you set long query time to 0 it may have some io impact as all queries will be collected.
 In that case, you may want to use 0.1 or 1.